tensor4all/TCIAlgorithms.jl/notebooks/bse_3d.md

 The idea here is that in this way, we resolve more finely regions of the domain where $f$'s complexity is higher and are able to limit the bond dimension in areas of lower complexity, saving memory.
 Of course, on the other hand, now multiplication becomes more involved.
-Although they live on the same domain, multiplier and multiplicand are in general going to consist of different patches, so when multiplying we iterate over both sets of patches and test for overlapping patches which can then be multiplied as usual.
+Although they live on the same domain, multiplier and multiplicand are in general going to consist of different patches, so when multiplying we go over both sets of patches and search for overlapping ones which can then be multiplied as usual.

 # Demonstration

 We would now like to demonstrate the discussed techniques.
-To this end, we choose the Hubbard Atom [@Hubbard1963], where exact expressions for all quantities are known [@Thunstroem:PRB18] and implemented in the package `HubbardAtoms.jl`.
+To this end, we choose the Hubbard atom [@Hubbard1963], where exact expressions for all quantities are known [@Thunstroem:PRB18] and implemented in the package `HubbardAtoms.jl`.

 A host of Julia packages is necessary: